 You need your seeded number to be able to start in your normal start group.
 If you have forgotten your seeded number at home, you have two options:

-(b) Go to the PPA Mobile Office and check if you are listed on the database.
-If so, you’ll be able to buy a seeded number to use at that event at R30.
-This special PPA temporary seeded number (NOTE: This is not the same as the temp number issued by the organisers to unseeded riders) will allow you to start in your normal seeded group on the day
+Go to the PPA Mobile Office and check if you are listed on the database.
+If so, you’ll be able to buy a seeded number to use at that event at R50 and you will be allowed to start in your normal seeded group on the day.

 NO TRANSPONDER – NO RESULT!

 The next step is for Racetec to to check the race mat data for your transponder for a particular event.

 As soon as you become a paid-up PPA member and we have a valid email address for you, you’ll receive our emails with event news and information.
 This email address will not be sold on to any outside organisation, and will be used only to communicate cycling event information and general PPA news to you.
 If you change email address, please ensure that your details are updated on the database, so that you do not miss out on some important event information!

 Alternatively you can subscribe here: https://pedalpower.org.za/subscribe-to-newsletter/

 (a) If you go to the RESULTS page and enter your name and surname, your PPA membership number is returned on the next page in the very first column, called “Ref Nr”.
 The PPA membership number (again called “Ref Nr”) is also displayed when you enter an event through the Racetec online entry system.